-We reviewed the Council's latest governance arrangements for the delivery of the XXII Commonwealth Games in arrangements, to establish how Council is identifying, managing monitoring this risk.
+We assessed the Council's latest governance arrangements for the delivery of the XXII Commonwealth Games in 2022 and the associated funding arrangements, to establish how the Council is identifying, managing and monitoring this risk.

 The Council has strengthened its governance arrangements for the delivery of the Commonwealth Games in the last 12 months and issued the 2022 Commonwealth Games Cross Partner Governance Framework in February 2019.